-c.
-The Responsible Discharger shall compare the non-visible pollutant monitoring analytical results to the applicable NEL(s) in Table H-2.
-The Responsible Discharger may provide the Water Boards information demonstrating that it is infeasible to analyze these NELs using an ELAP-certified laboratory for methods compliant with 40 Code of Federal Regulations Part 136.
-In this case, the Water Boards will specify the appropriate monitoring methods to determine compliance.
-Additionally, sSee Los Angeles Area Lakes Toxics TMDL in Section I.G.5 below, if applicable.
+I.G.4.c.
+The Responsible Discharger shall compare the non-visible pollutant monitoring analytical results to the applicable numeric effluent limitation(s) in Table H-2.
+The Responsible Discharger may provide the Water Boards information demonstrating that it is infeasible to analyze the samples for compliance with a numeric effluent limitation using an ELAP-accredited laboratory for methods compliant with 40 Code of Federal Regulations Part 136.
+The Water Boards will specify the appropriate monitoring methods to determine compliance if it is demonstrated that it is infeasible to analyze samples for compliance with a numeric effluent limitation.
+See the TMDL-related soil screening investigation and associated total suspended solids (TSS) numeric effluent limitations for the Los Angeles Area Lakes TMDL and the Los Angeles and Long Beach Harbor Waters TMDL in Section I.G.5 below, if applicable.

-d.
-The Responsible Discharger shall certify and submit the analytical results in SMARTS within 30 days of receiving the results, or within 10 days of receiving results above an applicable NEL.
+I.G.4.d.
+The Responsible Discharger shall certify and submit the analytical results in SMARTS within 30 days of receiving the results, or within 10 days of receiving results above an applicable numeric effluent limitation.

-e.
-A TMDL-related NEL exceedance occurs on the second, and each subsequent, analytical result for samples taken from any and all discharge location(s) within the same drainage area, during the same reporting year and taken in accordance with Attachment D or E Section III.D.3, that is above the concentration set forth in the applicable NEL.
-Upon exceedance of the applicable NEL, the Responsible Discharger shall comply with the Water Quality Based Corrective Actions in Section VI.R of this General Permit’s Order.
-An NEL exceedance is a violation of this General Permit and is subject to mandatory minimum penalties.
+I.G.4.e.
+A TMDL-related numeric effluent limitation exceedance occurs on the second, and each subsequent, analytical result for samples taken from any and all discharge location(s) within the same drainage area, during the same reporting year and taken in accordance with Attachment D or E Section III.D.3, that is above the concentration set forth in the applicable numeric effluent limitation.
+Upon exceedance of the applicable numeric effluent limitation, the Responsible Discharger shall comply with the Water Quality Based Corrective Actions in Section VI.R of this General Permit’s Order.
+A numeric effluent limitation exceedance is a violation of this General Permit and is subject to mandatory minimum penalties.

-f.
-The Regional Water Boards may assign additional monitoring, reporting, and BMP requirements upon obtaining site-specific information, including information about exceedances of the NEL(s).
+I.G.4.f.
+The Regional Water Boards may assign additional monitoring, reporting, and BMP requirements upon obtaining site-specific information, including information about exceedances of the numeric effluent limitation(s).

-5. Sediment-based Compliance Method
+I.G.5.
+TMDL-related Soil Screening Investigation and Associated TSS Numeric Effluent Limitations

-a.
-To comply with the Los Angeles Area Lakes TMDL for chlordane, DDT, dieldrin, and PCBs and the Los Angeles and Long Beach Harbor Waters for copper, lead, and zinc, dischargers that discharge to 1) Peck Road Park Lake, Echo Park Lake, Legg Lakes, or Puddingstone Reservoir; or 2) Dominguez Channel or Torrance Lateral Channel shall use the following soil screening investigation as part of their pollutant source assessment and comply with the NEL for total suspended solids, if applicable.
+I.G.5.a.
+To comply with the Los Angeles Area Lakes TMDL for chlordane, DDT, dieldrin, and PCBs and, beginning March 23, 2032, the Los Angeles and Long Beach Harbor Waters for copper, lead, and zinc, dischargers that discharge to: 1) Peck Road Park Lake, Echo Park Lake, or Puddingstone Reservoir; or 2) Dominguez Channel or Torrance Lateral Channel shall use the following soil screening investigation as part of their pollutant source assessment and comply with the numeric effluent limitation for TSS, if applicable.

-i.
-The discharger shall conduct a soil screening investigation as part of the pollutant source assessment, prior to initiation of land disturbing activities at the site, to determine whether subsequent NEL sampling is required.
+I.G.5.a.i.
+The discharger shall conduct a soil screening investigation as part of the pollutant source assessment, prior to initiation of land disturbance activities at the site, to determine whether subsequent numeric effluent limitation sampling is required.
 The soil screening investigation shall be conducted by, or under the direction of, a California Professional Engineer (PE), California Professional Geologist (PG), or Qualified SWPPP Developer (QSD).

-ii.
+I.G.5.a.ii.
 Soil Sampling Locations

-1. The discharger shall determine sampling plots by graphically applying a sampling grid with perpendicular line intersections to a map or other representation of the entire parcel or construction site.
+I.G.5.a.ii.1.
+The discharger shall determine sampling plots by graphically applying a sampling grid with perpendicular line intersections to a map or other representation of the entire parcel or construction site.
 Each plot or block of the grid overlay must be sized in accordance with the scale specifications in Table H-4 below.

 Table H-4: Soil Sampling Plot Specifications